|Amy Lieberman, Ph.D.

 Conrad Baer graduated from the Deaf Education program at Boston University in 2019.
 He is passionate about improving Deaf Education by using a bilingual approach to instruct Deaf students.

-Sudha Arunachalam, Boston University
+Sudha Arunachalam, New York University

 Arielle Borovsky, Purdue University